Lednerb/bilberry-hugo-theme/v4-README.md

 ##### Manual Upload

 1. Head over to the `public/index.json` file and copy its content.
-2. Login to your Algolia account, open your index and click at `Add records manually`.
+2. Log in to your Algolia account, open your index, and click on `Add records manually`.
 3. Paste the copied text from the `index.json` file.
 4. Verify in the `Browse` tab of your index that the index records were uploaded correctly.
 5. In case you have a multi-language setup, make sure that you repeat the steps above for all `public/{LANG}/index.json`